bytescout/pdf-co-api-samples/PDF To HTML API/JavaScript/Convert PDF To HTML From URL (Node.js) - Async API/README.md

-## How to convert PDF to HTML from URL (node for PDF to HTML API in JavaScript and PDF.co Web API

-### Tutorial: how to convert PDF to HTML from URL (node for PDF to HTML API in JavaScript

-ByteScout tutorials explain the code material for beginners and advanced programmers who are using JavaScript.
-PDF.co Web API was made to help with PDF to HTML API in JavaScript.
-PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
-Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.
+## How to convert PDF to HTML from URL (node for PDF to HTML API in JavaScript using PDF.co Web API PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
+Can also generate barcodes and read barcodes from images, scans and pdf.

-Fast application programming interfaces of PDF.co Web API for JavaScript plus the instruction and the code below will help to learn how to convert PDF to HTML from URL (node.
-For implimentation of this functionality, please copy and paste code below into your app using code editor.
-Then compile and run your app.
-Writing JavaScript application typically includes multiple stages of the software development so even if the functionality works please test it with your data and the production environment.

-Trial version of ByteScout is available for free download from our website.
-This and other source code samples for JavaScript and other programming languages are available.

 ## REQUEST FREE TECH SUPPORT